tstephen/wp-rest-forms/readme.txt

 == Changelog ==

+=== 0.11.0 ===
+HTML5 polyfill for Firefox and IE date picker support (care of webshim) Form controls: radio and checkbox support added; select allowed to specify options as single attribute for greater concision Wordpress Widgets: Top tasks and Events
+Set business description as shortcode parameter

 === 0.10.0 ===

 - New widget to display a small number of the most recently changed contacts in your Omny Link customer management system.